npit/nlp-semantic-augmentation/readme-nviv.md

 *Note*: Use `python3.8` in all following commands (and/or use aliasing).

 ### Python Packages
-Install the python3 package dependencies stored in `dependencies.txt`:
+Install the python package dependencies stored in `dependencies.txt`:

 ```
 python3 -m pip install --user -r dependencies.txt
 ```